seifbouragaa/Research-Practice/README.md

 We then applied various data augmentation techniques, including flips, rotations, and image scaling, as well as regularization (L2), but these efforts were unsuccessful in reducing overfitting.

 In an attempt to expand our dataset, we generated grayscale and stretched versions of our images and applied the same augmentation techniques.
 The model is currently in the training process with this expanded dataset.

+## Week Ten to Week Twelve
+We  no longer face Overfitting after applying more aggressive data augmentation and generate binary images We trained Teachers One, Two, and Three and we are preparing to apply ensembles through PATE